 11. Flexible work arrangements

 Many companies understand that even though they have reopened their offices, some of their employees still prefer to work remotely, at least part-time.
 Not having that option might even spur employees to resign.
-A Robert Half survey found that half of professionals working from home would look for a new job if they were required to return to the office full time.
+A recent Robert Half survey found that 56 percent of employees said remote work improved morale and overall work-life balance.

-So think about what you can offer employees if remote work on a permanent basis isn’t an option.
+So think sooner than later about what you can offer employees if remote work on a permanent basis isn’t an option.
 A compressed workweek?
 Flextime?
 Or maybe a partial telecommuting option?
 All of the above can help relieve stress for your team — and boost employee retention.

 12. Effective change management

-Beyond all the disruption due to the pandemic, every workplace has to deal with change, good and bad.
+As we learned during the pandemic, every workplace has to deal with change, good and bad.
 And employees look to leadership for insight and reassurance during these times.
-If your organization is going through a big shift, keeping your team as informed as possible helps ease anxieties and manage the rumour mill.
+If your organization is going through a big shift, keeping your team as informed as possible helps ease anxieties and manage the rumor mill.
 Make big announcements either individually or in a group call or meeting, and allow time for questions.

 Need more insight into how to guide your team through change?